Geometric cycles and characteristic classes of manifold bundles: Geometric cycles for

-In summary, to prove Theorem \ref{thm:cycle}(b), given $N\ge1$, we start with the arrangement $\{F_k\}_1^N$ and $\{H_\ell\}_1^N$ of flats and hyperplanes in $X$ with the lower-triangular intersection pattern.
+In summary, to prove part (b) of Theorem \ref{thm:cycle}, given $n\ge1$, we start with the arrangement $\{F_k\}_1^n$ and $\{H_\ell\}_1^n$ of flats and hyperplanes in $X$ with the lower-triangular intersection pattern.
 Let $\bar F_k$ and $\bar H_\ell$ be the images of these submanifolds in $Y=X/\Ga$.
 First we perturb to get a new arrangement of rational flats and hyperplanes with the same intersection pattern so that each $\bar F_k$ is compact and each $\bar H_\ell$ is properly immersed in $Y$.
 By replacing $\Ga$ by a finite-index subgroup, we can ensure that $\bar F_k$ and $\bar H_\ell$ are oriented, embedded submanifolds (Theorem \ref{thm:schwermer}).
-Next we apply Proposition \ref{prop:realproduct} to each pair $(F_k,H_\ell)$ (and the corresponding subgroups $G_{F_k}, G_{H_\ell}<G$) to conclude that after replacing $\Ga$ by yet another finite-index subgroup, we can ensure that every $\ga\in I(\Ga)$ belongs to $G_{F_k}(\R)G_{H_\ell}(\R)$.
+Next we apply Proposition \ref{prop:rationalproduct} to each pair $(F_k,H_\ell)$ (and the corresponding subgroups $G_{F_k}, G_{H_\ell}<G$) to conclude that after replacing $\Ga$ by yet another finite-index subgroup, we can ensure that every $\ga\in I(\Ga)$ belongs to $G_{F_k}(\Q)G_{H_\ell}(\Q)$.
 Then by Remark \ref{rmk:disjoint}, $\bar H_\ell$ and $\bar F_k$ intersect if and only if $H_\ell$ and $F_k$ intersect, i.e.\ the intersection matrix $(\bar H_\ell\cdot\bar F_k)$ is also lower-triangular.
-Finally, we can pass to a further finite-index subgroup so that the diagonal entries in the intersection matrix are all positive (this is true by the computation at the end of \S\ref{sec:ddagger}; note that the way $H_0,F_0$ are chosen is compatible with the restriction on $(G_1,G_2)$ imposed in \S\ref{sec:ddagger}).
-Therefore, $(\bar H_\ell\cdot\bar F_k)$ is invertible, which implies that the homology classes $[\bar F_1],\ld,[\bar F_N]$ are linearly independent in $H_p(Y;\Q)$.
-This proves Theorem \ref{thm:cycle}(b).
+Finally, we can pass to a further finite-index subgroup so that the diagonal entries in the intersection matrix are all positive by the argument of \S\ref{sec:ddagger}.
+Therefore, $(\bar H_\ell\cdot\bar F_k)$ is invertible, which implies that the homology classes $[\bar F_1],\ld,[\bar F_n]$ are linearly independent in $H_p(Y;\Q)$.
+This proves part (b) of Theorem \ref{thm:cycle}.